-Lock escalation in SQL Server is the mechanism that trades up smaller, fine-grained locks for bigger, coarser ones
+Lock escalation in SQL Server is the mechanism that trades up smaller, fine-grained locks for bigger, coarser ones for efficiency’s sake.

 For instance, if a given table has many row-level locks, there comes a point where adding more locks uses up a ton of memory, and it makes more sense for SQL Server to lock a larger parent object instead.
 Sometimes, the lock-escalation mechanism can cause database blocking, and you may need a set of SQL Server trace flags to find out what’s wrong.